danigosa/alpha-popup/README.md

 # Custom Options

-''Add this variable in head (or the bottom of your body tag) like this:''
+Add this variable in head (or the bottom of your body tag) like this:

  ```html
  <script>